fenderdigital/platform-exercise/README.md

 ## Description

+Fork this repo.
 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.

 ## Requirements

 **Models**

 The **User** model should have the following properties (at minimum):